trustbridge/intergov/docs/inbound.rst

 Private Message API
 -------------------

-When a message is sent by another country to this one, the Channel Observer component associated with that channel uses this private API to process the mesaages.
+When a message is sent by another jurisdiction to this one, the Channel Observer component associated with that channel uses this private API to process the mesaages.